1. Introduction and Overview.

 B. Information Collected Automatically.

-We automatically collect information about your device and how your device interacts with our Service.
+We automatically collect information about your device and how your device interacts with our Service and other services.
 We may use Service Providers to collect this information.
-Some examples of information we automatically collect and have collected in the last 12 months include:
+The categories of information we automatically collect and have collected in the last 12 months include:

 We use various current – and later – developed technologies to collect this information (“Tracking Technologies”), including the following:

-• Log Files.
-A log file is a file that records events that occur in connection with your use of the Service, such as your service use data.
+· Log Files.
+A log file is a file that records events that occur in connection with your use of a website or service, such as your service use data.

-• Cookies.
+· Cookies.
 A cookie is a small data file stored on your device that acts as a unique tag to identify your browser.
 We use two types of cookies: session cookies and persistent cookies.
-Session cookies make it easier for you to navigate the Service and expire when you close your browser.
+Session cookies make it easier for you to navigate a website and expire when you close your browser.
 Persistent cookies help with personalizing your experience, remembering your preferences, and supporting security features.
-Additionally, persistent cookies allow us to bring you advertising both on and off the Service.
+Additionally, persistent cookies allow us to bring you advertising.
 Persistent cookies may remain on your device for extended periods of time, and generally may be controlled through your browser settings.

-For further information on Tracking Technologies and your rights and choices regarding them, see the sections entitled “Third Parties” and “Your Rights and Choices” below.
+For further information on Tracking Technologies and your rights and choices regarding them, see the “Social Media and Technology Integrations,” “Analytics and Advertising,” and “Your Rights and Choices” sections below.

 C. Information on Behalf of Our Clients.

-For further information on your rights and choices regarding Client Data, see the section entitled “Your Rights and Choices” below.
+For further information on your rights and choices regarding Client Data, see the “Your Rights and Choices” section below.

 D. Information from Other Sources

-• Data suppliers from which we purchase demographic data to supplement the data we collect.
+· Data suppliers or resellers from which we purchase demographic data to supplement the data we collect.

 3. Use of Information.

-• Develop and send you direct marketing, including advertisements and communications about our and third party products, offers, promotions, rewards, events, and services.
+· Develop and send you direct marketing, including advertisements and communications about our and other party products, offers, promotions, rewards, events, and services.

-· Fulfill any other business or commercial purposes disclosed to you and with your consent.Notwithstanding the above, we may use information that does not identify you (including information that has been de-identified) without obligation to you except as prohibited by applicable law.
-For information on your rights and choices regarding how we use your information, please see the section entitled “Your Rights and Choices” below.
+· Fulfill any other business or commercial purposes disclosed to you and with your consent.Notwithstanding the above, we may use information that does not identify you (including information that has been de-identified) for any purpose except as prohibited by applicable law.
+For information on your rights and choices regarding how we use your information, please see the “Your Rights and Choices” section below.

 4. Sharing of Information.

-• Third Parties.
-We may share your information with vendors and other parties for business and commercial purposes of facilitating your requests (such as when you choose to share information with a social network about your activities on the Service) and in connection with tailoring advertisements, measuring and improving our Service and advertising effectiveness, processing data and enabling other enhancements.
+· Vendors and Other Parties.
+We may share your information with vendors and other parties for business and commercial purposes of facilitating your requests (such as when you choose to share information with a social network about your activities on the Service) and in connection with tailoring advertisements, measuring and improving content and advertising effectiveness, processing data and enabling other enhancements.
 Vendors and other parties may act as our service providers, or in certain contexts, independently decide how to process your information.
 For more information on advertising, see the “Analytics and Advertising” section below.

-• Security and Compelled Disclosure.
+· Security and Compelled Disclosure.
 We may share your information to comply with the law or other legal process, and where required, in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-We may also share your information to protect the rights, property, life, health, security and safety of us, the Service or any third party.
+We may also share your information to protect the rights, property, life, health, security and safety of us, the Service or any other party.

-Without limiting the foregoing, in our sole discretion, we may share aggregated information which does not identify you or de-identified information about you with third parties or affiliates for any purpose except as prohibited by applicable law.
-For information on your rights and choices regarding how we share your information, please see the section entitled “Your Rights and Choices” below.
+Without limiting the foregoing, in our sole discretion, we may share aggregated information which does not identify you or de-identified information about you with other parties or affiliates for any purpose except as prohibited by applicable law.
+For information on your rights and choices regarding how we share your information, please see the “Your Rights and Choices” section below.

-Our Service contains Tracking Technologies owned and operated by Third Parties.
-For example, we use Tracking Technologies from third party analytics provides, such as Google Analytics, to help us analyze your use of the Service, compile statistic reports on the Service’s activity, and provide us with other services relating to Service activity and internet usage.
-We also work with ad serving services, advertisers, and other third parties to serve advertisements on the Service and/or on Third Party Services.
-These third parties may use Tracking Technologies on our Service and Third Party Services (including in e-mails and advertisements) to track your activities across time and services for purposes of associating the different devices you use, and delivering relevant ads and/or other content to you on the Service and Third Party Services or third party devices after you have left the Service (“Interest-based Advertising”).
+Our Service contains Tracking Technologies, some of which are owned and operated by other parties.
+For example, we use Tracking Technologies from analytics provides, such as Google Analytics, to help us analyze your use of the Service, compile statistic reports on the Service’s activity, and provide us with other services relating to Service activity and internet usage.
+We also work with ad serving services, advertisers, and other parties to serve advertisements.
+These other parties may use Tracking Technologies on our Service (including in emails) and other services (including in advertisements) to track your activities across time and services for purposes of associating the different devices you use, and delivering relevant ads and/or other content to you on the Service and other services after you have left the Service (“Interest-based Advertising”).

 For further information on Tracking Technologies and your rights and choices regarding them, please see the sections entitled “Information Collected Automatically” above and “Your Rights and Choices” below.